-- 5.1.
-Persistent and excessive noise such as loud music and partying must be restricted as not to offend neighbours within the precinct development or neighbouring precinct developments. - 5.2.
-It would be common courtesy to advise neighbours if a party is to be held. - 5.3.
-No partying with loud music may continue beyond 23h00. - 5.4.
-See 7.14 re the use of motorised equipment.
+- 5.1 Persistent and excessive noise such as loud music and partying should be restricted so as not to offend neighbours or other villages. - 5.2 It would be common courtesy to advise neighbours if a party is to be held.

+- 5.3 No partying with loud music may continue beyond 23:00. - 5.4 See 7.14 re the use of motorised equipment.